What Is a Refrigerator Compressor?

 Sliding Door

 Refrigerators can have compressors mounted onto the top or the bottom.
-Top-mounted compressors are best for dry storage areas where the floor can become dusty and covered in spilled ingredients.
+Top-mounted compressors are best for dry storage areas.
+You'll find top-mounted compressors in areas where the floor can become dusty or covered in spills.
 Bottom-mounted compressors are best for hot areas and line cook applications.

 Top Mounted Compressor